 Our next stop is Golden Oak Outpost.
 Located in “International Walkways” between Frontierland and Adventureland, Golden Oak Outpost doesn’t have to play by the same rules as other restaurants in Magic Kingdom.
 Historically, this has led to a variety of half-baked menu concepts only about half of which are fit for human consumption.

 However, the Chili-Cheese Fries at Golden Oak Outpost are delicious.
 A hearty dish with good flavor and generous portion of toppings (even if it doesn’t look that way from the photos).
 I enjoyed this on a humid fall day–I can only imagine how much more satisfying the fries will taste on a chilly day in December…assuming this menu is still offered then.

-Aloha Isle serves up a Kakamora Float, Raspberry Swirl Cup, and Coconut Cup in addition to the iconic Pineapple Dole Whip.
-While these might sound tempting (and flavors do switch out seasonally, so you might encounter different flavor options entirely), we’d strongly recommend sticking with the classic Citrus Swirl or Pineapple Dole Whip.
+Aloha Isle serves up a Tropical Serenade, Raspberry Swirl Cup, and Coconut Cup in addition to the iconic Pineapple Dole Whip.
+While these might sound tempting and are all varying degrees of delicious (flavors switch out seasonally, so you might encounter different flavor options entirely), we’d strongly recommend sticking with the classic Pineapple Dole Whip.